CV-ZhangXin/LDConv/README.md

-# AKConv: Convolutional Kernel with Arbitrary Sampled Shapes and Arbitrary Number of Parameters ([preprint](https://arxiv.org/abs/2311.11587))
+# LDConv: Linear Deformable Convoluton for Improving Convolutioanl Neural Networks ([preprint](https://arxiv.org/abs/2311.11587))
 This repository is a PyTorch implementation of our paper: AKConv: Convolutional Kernel with Arbitrary Sampled Shapes and Arbitrary Number of Parameters.
 # If you are interested in our other work, you can find information on https://github.com/Liuchen1997/RFAConv.